stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 The payment channel consists of two 2-of-2 multisig escrow accounts EI and ER, and a series of transaction sets that contain _declaration_ and _closing_ transactions with EI as their source account, signed by both participants.
-The closing transaction defines the final state of the channel that disburses assets from EI to ER and/or from ER to EI such that the final balances of EI and ER match the amounts belonging to I and R. The closing transaction also returns control of EI to I and control of ER to R.  Each generation of declaration and closing transaction sets in the series are an agreement on a new final state for the channel.
+The closing transaction defines the final state of the channel that disburses the asset from EI to ER and/or from ER to EI such that the final balances of EI and ER match the amounts belonging to I and R. The closing transaction also returns control of EI to I and control of ER to R.  Each generation of declaration and closing transaction sets in the series are an agreement on a new final state for the channel.